ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ### Restore the default mailbox actions

-If you made changes to the mailbox actions that are audited for a logon type on a shared mailbox or a shared mailbox, you can restore the default mailbox actions for one or all logon types by using this syntax:
+If you customized the mailbox actions that are audited on a user mailbox or a shared mailbox, you can restore the default mailbox actions for one or all logon types by using this syntax:

 ```
 Set-Mailbox -Identity <MailboxIdentity> -DefaultAuditSet <Admin | Delegate | Owner>